longhorn/longhorn/enhancements/20210525-async-pull-backups.md

      syncRequestAt: the time to request run sync the remote backup volume. (*metav1.Time)
      fileCleanupRequired: indicate to delete the remote backup volume config or not. (bool)
    status:
-     ownerID: the node ID which should responsible for run sync the remote backup target. (string)
+     ownerID: the node ID which is responsible for running operations of the backup volume controller. (string)
      lastModificationTime: the backup volume config last modification time.
 (Time)
      size: the backup volume size. (string)
      labels: the backup volume labels. (map[string]string)